is a Vertical Scrolling

 - Mega Corp.: With surprising amounts of military power and resources.

-- Man Behind the Man: The coup de'tat was actually masterminded by an Evil Laugh prone, blonde, one-eyed General with a pair of Hand Cannons.
+- Man Behind the Man - Nakatomi isn't the one in charge of the coup, but you already knew this just from watching the intro.
+The coup de'tat was actually masterminded by an Evil Laugh prone, blonde, one-eyed General with a pair of Hand Cannons.

 - Molotov Cocktail: The Mooks like to throw these.